 The best recommendation for a hard drive would be the 4TB or 8TB IronWolf drives.
-Considering there are just two drive bays here, you're better off picking up a single 8TB drive and add another one later on.
+However, considering there are just two drive bays here, you're better off picking up a single 8TB drive and adding another one later.

 - Decent value

 - Gigabit Ethernet ports